-The Kainantu project is located in a world class Cu-Au province, as evidenced by the underlying geology and presence of nearby major projects operated by global majors Barrick, Newcrest and Harmony.
+The Kainantu project is located in a recognized copper-gold province, as evidenced by the underlying geology and presence of nearby major projects operated by global majors Barrick, Newcrest and Harmony.
 Nolidan concludes that based on a review of historical exploration and the identified mineralization within the Kainantu Project package there remain a significant number of major untested and early stage targets.
-Within ML150 this includes the Kora lodes which are strongly mineralized at the limit of drilling and open and in all directions, as well as the Judd, Karempe and other unnamed mineralized lodes parallel to defined resources which have potentially economic grade surface and/or drill values from very limited work to date.
+Within ML150 are the Kora lodes which are strongly mineralized at the limit of drilling and open and in all directions, as well as the Judd, Karempe and other unnamed mineralized lodes parallel to defined resources which have economically attractive grade in surface and/or drill samples from very limited work to date.
 Outside the ML there are continuations of the lodes listed above, as well as the strongly mineralized Mati, Mesoan, Arakompa and Maniape lodes proximal to the mining lease.
-A major porphyry Cu-Au target is evident at shallow depth in the A1/ Tempe/ Tankuanan area to the southeast of ML150.
+A porphyry Cu-Au target is evident at shallow depth in the A1/ Tempe/ Tankuanan area to the southeast of ML150.
 Further away there is substantial mineralization at the Aifunka and Kathnel deposits on EL1341 in a separate mineralization centre.

 Nolidan notes that Barrick originally purchased the Kainantu Project for the porphyry Cu-Au potential and internal reports rank the project very highly on a global scale.
 The decision to divest the project was made for corporate rationalisation reasons based on global competition for exploration expenditure rather than geological prospectivity reasons.
 This combined with the challenging land access meant that field work and drilling was not optimally conducted (e.g. at the A1 area).
 Within the four EL's surrounding the mine area there are numerous high quality porphyry and epithermal Cu-Au prospects which were not available for land access until late in Barrick's tenure.
-Nolidan notes that Barrick's minimum target criterion was a nominal 5 million ounces, which includes all of the Kainantu vein targets.
-It is the view of Nolidan that all exploration targets in the Project remain untested or under-tested by modern exploration and that, based on the size of the identified system such a target size could indeed be possible following further work.
+It is the view of Nolidan that all exploration targets in the Project remain untested or undertested by modern exploration.

-Figure 42Figure 42: shows the main exploration targets defined by Barrick at Kainantu and their development stage.
+Figure 46: shows the main exploration targets defined by Barrick at Kainantu and their development stage.
 Nolidan recommends a complete review and prioritisation of exploration activities early in the operational phase.
 Exploration philosophy and expenditure should be based on a risk-reward approach (aligned with company strategy and timeframes).
 In particular, time to project realisation should be considered with opportunities for resource additions on the current ML150 given priority, and aspects including target size, likelihood of success and proximity to mining infrastructure and metallurgical compatibility being key ranking factors off the current mining lease.
 Prospect prioritisation for expenditure could be improved by a combination of: